aenglert42/reimplementing-stl-containers/README.md

 # WORK IN PROGRESS
-This project is about reimplementing some container types of the C++ standard template library to practice generic programming using templates.
+This project is about reimplementing some container types of the C++ standard template library to practice generic programming with templates.
 Inspired by the "42 Coding School" exercise "ft_containers" (November 2022).
 </br>

 ## Table of contents